-- Never walk or drive on flooded roads or through water.
+- Never walk or drive on flooded roads or through the water.
 Just six inches of fast-moving water can knock you down, and one foot of moving water can sweep your vehicle away.
-Floodwater may also can contain contaminants, dangerous debris or downed power lines.
+Floodwater may also contain contaminants, dangerous debris, or downed power lines.

-- Enter a damaged building only after the electrical system, gas lines, and plumbing have been inspected for damage.
+- Enter a damaged building only after a professional has inspected the electrical system, gas lines, and plumbing for damage.

 - Take photos of any property damage and contact your insurance company for assistance.
 Wear protective equipment such as gloves, safety glasses, rubber boots, and masks when inspecting your home.

 - Don’t touch wet electrical equipment, more so if you’re standing in water.